dylanmlilo/ALX_Portfolio_Project_Water_Dashboard/README.md

 License:

-This project is licensed under the MIT License (see LICENSE file for details).
+This project is licensed under the MIT License

 Author: